Click the numbers if you missed the first six chapters:

 Ismene’s anger at the rumors subsided, and she smiled.
 “Thank you, Lord Selin.”

 Kendric’s smile faltered as he looked beyond her.
 He stood with slothful grace, but the joy seemed to have been ripped from him in an instant.
 He bent a slight degree at the waist.

-Ismene looked over in time to see Othniel, whose stoic expression sent her heart plummeting to her stomach for reasons she could not comprehend.
+Ismene looked over in time to see Othniel, drenched but just as handsome with his hair darkened and weighted by rain and a shadow of stubble across his jaw.
+His stoic expression sent her heart soaring and then plummeting to her stomach for reasons she could not comprehend.
 She stood as well.